Concerns raised over city's homeless population

-CUMBERLAND — An ex-city policeman raised concerns Tuesday on what he views as a growing homelessness and vagrancy problem within the city, particularly at the George Washington's Cabin tourist attraction.
+CUMBERLAND, Md. — An ex-city policeman raised concerns Tuesday on what he views as a growing homelessness and vagrancy problem within the city, particularly at the George Washington's Headquarters tourist attraction.

 David Biser, a former member of the Cumberland Police Department, spoke during the public input portion of Tuesday's mayor and City Council meeting.
 Biser also brought photographs of some of the homeless scenes he has witnessed downtown.